 Idaho Mission Project is service and adventure based program that takes place in beautiful North Idaho.
-We are a partnership of United Methodist Congregations, using Twinlow Camp and Retreat Center as our home base, and utilizing local not for profit organizations to bring all faith background youth and adult groups together to serve.
+We are a partnership of United Methodist Congregations, using Twinlow Camp and Retreat Center as our home base, and utilizing local non-profit organizations to bring all faith background youth and adult groups together to serve.

 The service project occurs during the morning and early afternoon, leaving after breakfast and coming back to Twinlow around 3pm.
 Each day is a new project, helping out at a different organization or with different individuals.

 As of this writing, we are currently working on our partnerships for service this summer.
 As the summer gets closer, we will know more details about what the organizations will need and how we can be ready to serve them.
 Thank you for your notes on your application on what your group wants to accomplish while here.

 Our philosophy for IMP is that your group has a servant experience that is varied in the work and in the populations we serve.
 Our goal is to give you different experiences each day that challenge you but yet have a strong impact on the people and organizations that we serve.
 That being said, we also want to accomplish your goals as a group and if you want to dedicate to one project or want to do one thing and not another, we can try to accommodate that request.